+Review: Timeless Classic.

-Review: Timeless Classic, by Robert McCloskey.
+by Robert McCloskey.
 Viking, 1978.

 "The adventures of a little girl and a baby bear while hunting for blueberries with their mothers one bright summer day.
 All the color and flavor of the sea and pine-covered Maine countryside."
+School Library Journal (Starred Review)

-Blueberries for Sal is great for adults, teens or 'tweens to share with young children:
+Blueberries for Sal is great for adults, teens or 'tweens to share with young people:

-- Knowledge of seasonal habits of animals and native North American foods (blueberries, corn) - Map use; locate Maine and mountains where Sal picked blueberries; other states growing berries - Ten new vocabulary words using the Word Search while reading together. - Learn more about fun-to-bake nourishing blueberry and grain group foods. - Build observation, thinking and process skills while reading, discussion and preparing recipe. - Learn life skills for health and wellness by learning ingredients, measuring, preparing and eating together.
+- Knowledge of seasonal habits of animals and native North American foods (blueberries, corn) - Map use; locate Maine and mountains where Sal picked blueberries; other states growing berries - Ten new vocabulary words using the Word Search while reading together. - Learn more about fun-to-bake nourishing blueberry and grain group foods. - Build observation and thinking skills while reading and through the discussion questions. - Learn life skills for health and wellness by reading, measuring, preparing foods and eating together.